 Ryan Beaudry - Treasurer Ryan is a long-time member of St. James’ Danbury.
 He and his wife, Katie, worship at the 8am service with their children, Aubree and Nolan.
 Ryan serves as Chalice Minister and Lector.
 Over the past several years, Ryan has contributed to the mission of St. James serving as former Vestry Member (2010 – 2013), Chair of St. James’ Global Outreach Committee (2011 – 2013) and Co-Chair, Rector Search Committee (2007 – 2010).

-Professionally, Ryan is Vice President, Digital Payments in North America, at Mastercard where he leads the market strategy and product enablement to enhance the security and convenience of digital commerce.
-Prior to his current role, Ryan held roles of increasing responsibility within Finance, product management, strategy and development across person-to-person payments and healthcare initiatives.
-Most recently, he completed a two-year rotation with Investor Relations.
+Professionally, Ryan is Senior Vice President, Open Banking Product at Mastercard where he leads fintech, platform and payment solutions to unlock new financial services for consumers and businesses.
+Prior to his current role, Ryan held roles of increasing responsibility within finance, product management, strategy and commercialization across digital commerce acceptance, digital wallets, person-to-person payments and healthcare initiatives.

 Susie Sarkisian - Clerk Born and raised Presbyterian in Charlotte, NC, it seems I’ve found my home in the Episcopal church.
 And even though my husband Mark and I are consistently late to the 10:00 service, we keep coming back, and haven’t been turned away yet.
-We are the parents to twins, Logan and Leah, who are finishing up their senior year in college this May.
-Through a few moves and relocations in their lives, St. James’ has now been the church they’ve been connected to the longest in their 21 years, starting as young acolytes.
+We are the parents to twins, Logan and Leah, who live and work in Boston and Atlanta, respectively.
+Through a few moves and relocations in their lives, St. James’ has now been the church they’ve been connected to the longest in their 22 years, starting as young acolytes.

 Jim Beschle – Class of 2024 - I am a lifelong member at St James Church was born and raised in Danbury.
 I have been married to Deidra Woodend for 26 years.
 I retired from the State of Connecticut Department of Energy and Environment Protection after 41 years of service.
 During my service as Park Supervisor I managed 4 full time employees and 50 part time employees.
 I previously served on Vestry as Chair of Building and Groups and was a board member for many years.
 I have helped out with numerous church events.